MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 ms.author: bryanla
 ---

-# Set up and configure your Microsoft Information Protection (MIP) client workstation
+# Microsoft Information Protection (MIP) SDK setup and configuration

 The MIP quickstart and tutorial articles are centered around building applications that use the MIP SDK libraries and APIs.
-This article shows you how to configure your client workstation, in preparation for using the SDK.
+This article shows you how to make sure your Office 365 subscription and client workstation, in preparation for using the SDK.

-## Prerequisites

 Be sure to review the following topics before getting started: